process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 ### Demo environment update

 Make the new version available for demo

+- build it locally ()
+  - checkout the git tag related to the new version
-- build: `npm run build`
+  - run `npm run demo` which generates it in the `dist` folder
+- alternatively, if the GitHub workflow building the demo has run on the tag commit, you can download the demo artifact associated to the run workflow
-- push the built resources to the demo folder of the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples) repository
+- push the built resources to the demo folder of the [bpmn-visualization-examples](https://github.com/process-analytics/bpmn-visualization-examples/demo) repository (see existing )